astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment list

-Generates a list of Deployments from a single Workspace.
+Generates a list of Airflow Deployments in your current Astronomer Workspace.

 ### Usage